MRtrix3/mrtrix3/docs/reference/commands/mtbin.rst

 Description
 -----------

 Multi-Tissue Bias field correction and Intensity Normalisation (MTBIN).
 This script inputs N number of tissue components (e.g. from multi-tissue CSD), and outputs N corrected tissue components.
-Intensity normalisation is performed by either normalising each tissue type independently with a single global scale factor per tissue or determining a normalise all tissues with the same scale factor (default).
+Intensity normalisation is performed by either determining a common global normalisation factor for all tissue types (default) or by normalising each tissue type independently with a single tissue-specific global scale factor.
 Example usage: mtbin wm.mif wm_norm.mif gm.mif gm_norm.mif csf.mif csf_norm.mif.
 The estimated multiplicative bias field is guaranteed to have a mean of 1 over all voxels within the mask

 Options
 -------

 -  **-mask image** define the mask to compute the normalisation within.
 If not supplied this is estimated automatically

--  **-value number** specify the value to which the summed tissue compartments will be to (Default: sqrt(1/(4*pi)) = 0.282)
+-  **-value number** specify the value to which the summed tissue compartments will be normalised to (Default: sqrt(1/(4*pi)) = 0.282094)

 -  **-bias image** output the estimated bias field